S4mst4/dexsy/README.md

 - Click the 📂 (Import) button to import a deck
 - Supports both old format (array of cards) and new Swift-compatible format
 - Automatically converts between formats as needed

+## Table Integration

+### Open in Table
+- Click the 🎮 (Table) button to open your deck directly in [Table](https://table.c0di.com)
+- Your deck will be automatically loaded and ready for online play
+- Supports decks with up to 60 cards (standard Pokémon TCG deck size)
+- For very large decks, a warning will appear if the URL might be too long for some browsers
+- Uses the official Table deck sharing format for seamless integration

+### How it Works
+1. Your deck is converted to Table's required format
+2. The deck data is encoded and added to the Table URL
+3. Table automatically decodes and loads your deck on arrival
+4. You can immediately start playing with your custom deck

 ## Technologies Used